execas/execas.github.io/_posts/2020-01-11-advanced-rop.md

 ---

-## ROP to get RWX memory for shellcode

 Return-oriented programming can be used to change the access protections of a vulnerable process's memory regions to give us an area from which we can execute shellcode.
 Continuing to exploit r2l2, we will use the `mprotect()` syscall to turn a region of memory RWX, then inject and execute shellcode.

 From `man mprotect`, we know that `mprotect()` requires three arguments: